johnscode/next14-ai-saas/README.md

 An AI SaaS built using in next 14 that makes a great boilerplate to build your own SaaS.

-This repo is an implementation of [next13-ai-saas](https://github.com/AntonioErdeljac/next13-ai-saas) I have updated it to use next-14 and made some modifications, notably using local postgres rather than a cloud db.
+This repo is an implementation of [next13-ai-saas](https://github.com/AntonioErdeljac/next13-ai-saas)  from Antonio Erdeljac's original tutorial.
+I have updated it to use next-14 and made some modifications, notably using local postgres rather than a cloud db.
 Likely to add features as more AI models get released to the community.